Handbook of Mammals of Madagascar

 - Feb 28, 2023

 - For sale in the United States, US Dependencies, the Philippines, and Canada

 - Download Cover

-Illustrated throughout with exceptionally high-quality photographs, including of species rarely photographed before, the book covers all 217 native species, including bats, tenrecs, mice, and lemurs, plus a small number of introduced, non-native species.
+Illustrated throughout with more than 370 exceptional photographs, including of species rarely photographed before, the book covers all 217 native species, including tenrecs, bats, lemurs, carnivores, and rodents, plus a small number of introduced species.
 The species accounts are up to date and include description, identification, habitat, distribution, behavior, and where to see the species.
 The book also includes chapters on Madagascar’s regions and habitats, threats to the mammals, conservation and protected areas, and important mammal-watching sites, as well as a section on extinct mammals.

 - Covers all 217 native species